 A unique bottled beer created by three injured veterans in partnership with Marston’s raised funds for the Help for Heroes charity.

-It is brewed at the Burton Upon Trent brewery by Innovations Brewer, Genevieve Upton with three ex-Servicemen Pete Dunning, Dan ‘Baz’ Whittingham and Simon Brown who were all injured in action whilst serving for the British Forces.
+It was created at the Burton Upon Trent brewery with the help of three ex-Servicemen Pete Dunning, Dan ‘Baz’ Whittingham and Simon Brown who were all injured in action whilst serving for the British Forces.

 Simon Brown said: “We wanted a modern tasting ale and Pete, Baz and I all had a definite idea of how we wanted the beer to taste.
 Genevieve was brilliant in capturing that for us.”